Services

 Reinstating a Service

-If a dropped service is reconnected, you can reactivate the features attached to it from a date you choose.
+If a dropped service is reconnected, you can reactivate it and its features.

 Steps: